Christoph Blocher: 2003 election

 The People's Party emerged as the largest party in the National Council in the Federal Assembly election of 19 October 2003 with 26.6% of the vote.
 Blocher personally topped the poll in Zürich, and became Switzerland's most prominent and controversial politician.
 Since 1929, the People's Party (known until 1971 as the Party of Farmers, Traders and Independents [BGB]) had held a seat on the seven-member Swiss Federal Council.
 At the time the current coalition formed in 1959, the BGB was the smallest party represented on the Council.
 By 2003 it had become the largest party, and demanded another seat at the expense of the Christian Democrats, now the smallest party.
 The SVP nominated Blocher as its second candidate.
 This generated a good deal of controversy; previously most SVP councillors had come from the party's more moderate centrist-agrarian wing.

 After threats of pulling the other People's Party member, Samuel Schmid (a member of the centrist wing), off the council and going into opposition, Blocher was elected on 10 December 2003.
 He took the seat of Ruth Metzler-Arnold, only the third federal councillor in history (and the first since 1872) not to be reelected.
 In the third round Blocher beat Metzler with 121 to 116 votes.
-The election was anticipated as a major media event and widely watched as a live broadcast.
+The election was anticipated as a major media event, and was widely watched as a live broadcast.
 After Blocher's election, members of the Swiss political Left spontaneously protested.
 As a result of a reshuffling of Federal Council seats, Blocher became head of the Federal Department of Justice and Police.

 Controversies

 During 2004, Blocher's unconventionally unaccommodating stance towards his fellow federal councillors was the cause for speculations about the future of the Swiss concordance system.
 He was attacked by his colleague Pascal Couchepin in an interview with the NZZ newspaper in the Sunday edition of 3 October.
 This was unprecedented in Switzerland; members of the Federal Council traditionally do not publicly criticise each other.
 In a public speech held at his cantonal party's annual Albisgüetlitagung in Zürich on 20 January 2006, Blocher labeled two Albanians seeking political asylum as "criminals", although no judicial verdict had been reached at the time.
 Later, when confronted, he claimed before the Swiss Council of States (the upper house) that he had only used the word 'accused'.
 Since the speech had been recorded, he then had to admit that he had used the word "criminals".
 In July 2006, a commission of the Council of States reprimanded Blocher, stating that the setting of false prejudice and making false statement to the Council of States constituted unacceptable behaviour for a Federal Councillor.